qixucen/atom/README.md

 ## 📰 News

-We're thrilled by the amazing community response to our [initial announcement](https://x.com/didiforx/status/1895902471635288252) (300K+ views in 48 hours) and grateful for all the engaging discussions.
+We're thrilled by the amazing community response to our [post](https://x.com/didiforx/status/1895902471635288252) (350K+ views) and grateful for all the engaging discussions.

 While we have received several successful reproduction feedbacks, there might be potential issues we haven't caught yet.